ericbieller/ericbieller.github.io/_posts/2016-05-22-3-foods-you-have-to-eat-while-visiting-berlin.markdown

 ## Schnitzel at Scheers Schnitzel

 While Schnitzel may be hard to pronounce, it’s easy to devour!
-We found a quaint, unassuming little schnitzel place under bridge in East Berlin called Scheers Schnitzel (try saying that 5 times fast!).
+We found a quaint, unassuming little schnitzel place under a bridge in East Berlin called Scheers Schnitzel (try saying that 5 times fast!).

 If you’re not familiar with it, a schnitzel is meat, thinned by pounding with a meat tenderizer, coated with flour, beaten eggs and bread crumbs, and then fried.
 Yep, it’s just as delicious as it sounds!